-- The PMOC's opinion is that BBII has made progress and is now near current in submitting its progress schedules. - The PMOC is pleased that the PCEP team is again holding regular monthly schedule review meetings.
+- The PMOC's opinion is that BBII has made progress and is now near current in submitting its progress schedules.
+However, BBII has spent longer than anticipated completing its October 2023 Roadmap to Completion.
+Without this comprehensive schedule, it will be difficult for the PCEP to forecast the remaining schedule for the overall project. - The PMOC is pleased that the PCEP team is again holding regular monthly schedule review meetings.
 The presentation materials and analysis of contractor schedules are helpful.
-The PMOC encourages the PCEP team to complete the integration of the growing list of Rail Activation activities into the otherwise complete Integrated Master Schedule so that the full scope of project activities can be easily assessed. - Schedule risk continues to decline as construction work is completed and the pace of testing and commissioning activities increases. - The JPB conducted a Monte Carlo schedule risk analysis in July 2023 using the Integrated Master Schedule with a data date of July 1, 2023.
+The PMOC encourages the PCEP team to complete the integration of the growing list of Rail Activation activities into the otherwise complete Integrated Master Schedule so that the full scope of project activities can be easily assessed. - Schedule risk continues to decline as construction work is completed and the pace of testing and commissioning activities increases.
+However, the PCEP schedule lead recently reported that BBII's schedule contingency is likely less than the 92 days most recently reported. - The JPB had planned to conduct a Monte Carlo risk analysis update in October 2023, however, that has been postponed pending receipt of BBII's October schedule update which is needed to update the PCEP Integrated Master Schedule.

+The JPB conducted a Monte Carlo schedule risk analysis in July 2023 using the Integrated Master Schedule with a data date of July 1, 2023.
 The risk modeling determined that the final acceptance date would be September 8, 2024, at a 65% confidence level; this compares to the July 30, 2024, date in the current forecast.
-This analysis suggests that the program schedule contains sufficient contingency if all mitigation measures can be realized with BBII. - ➤ The PMOC continues to encourage the JPB to employ proven schedule management practices including enforcing timely receipt of required updates, prompt review and resolution of contractor schedule issues, regular identification of the controlling operation(s), and the timely development of workarounds and Plan Bs to avoid unpleasant surprises.
+This analysis suggests that the program schedule contains sufficient contingency if all mitigation measures can be realized with BBII.

+The PMOC continues to encourage the JPB to employ proven schedule management practices including enforcing timely receipt of required updates, prompt review and resolution of contractor schedule issues, regular identification of the controlling operation(s), and the timely development of workarounds and Plan Bs to avoid unpleasant surprises.